-When switched on the instrument will perform a predetermined self-test sequence taking approximately 15 seconds.
+When switched on the instrument will perform a predetermined self-test sequence.
 During this time many of the instrument's working parameters and settings are checked.

 If any operational parameters are out of specification or if the pre-programmed recommended calibration/service date has passed, errors or warnings may be displayed.